JCMexplains/writing-for-success-2023/textbook.md

 Notice in the incorrect sentence it sounds as if her head was too large!
 Of course, the writer is referring to the helmet, not to the person's head.
-The corrected version of the sentence clarifies the writer's meaning.
+The corrected sentence clarifies the writer's meaning.

 Look at these two examples: